mekomsolutions/openmrs-module-initializer/README.md

 ## Releases notes

 #### Version 2.7.0
-* Added support for Queues
+* Added support for 'queues' domain.

 #### Version 2.6.0
-* Added support for Cohort Attribute types
+* Added support for 'cohorttypes' and 'cohortattributetypes' domains.

 #### Version 2.5.2
 * Updated versions of Validator's metadatamapping to 1.6.0 and metadatasharing to 1.9.0.

 #### Version 2.5.1
-* Enhanced Validator to stop randomly failing because of `LazyInitializationException`, and better teardown cleanup for uses with Maven plugins such as [openmrs-packager-maven-plugin](https://github.com/openmrs/openmrs-contrib-packager-maven-plugin) 1.7.0.
+* Enhanced Validator to prevent random failures because of `LazyInitializationException`, and better teardown cleanup for uses with Maven plugins such as [openmrs-packager-maven-plugin](https://github.com/openmrs/openmrs-contrib-packager-maven-plugin) 1.7.0.

 #### Version 2.5.0
 * Added support for AMPATH Forms translations, see https://github.com/mekomsolutions/openmrs-module-initializer/issues/180 and https://github.com/mekomsolutions/openmrs-module-initializer/issues/221